refinedev/refine/documentation/docs/guides-concepts/authentication/index.md

 ### Is Authenticated

-We setup registration and login process.
-Now we need to check if the user is authenticated or not.
-We will implement `authProvider.check` method and we will call this method with `useIsAuthenticated` hook to check if the user is authenticated or not.
+In the previous examples, the registration and login process were set up.
+Next, we need to check if the user is authenticated or not.
+This will be done by using the `authProvider.check` method together with the `useIsAuthenticated` hook.

 By using `useIsAuthenticated` hook, we can easily check if the user is authenticated or not.
-If the user is authenticated, we will show the user profile, otherwise we will show the `<Login />` component.
+If they are, the user's profile will be shown.
+If not, the `<Login />` component will appear.

-Also in this example, we will implement `authProvider.logout` and `authProvider.getIdentity` methods.
-We will call these methods with `useLogout` and `useGetIdentity` hooks respectively.
-With help of this hooks, we can easily logout the user and get the user identity.
+Additionally, in this example, we will implement `authProvider.logout` and `authProvider.getIdentity` methods.
+We will call these methods with `useLogout` and `useGetIdentity` hooks.
+These hooks make it easy to log out users and get their identity information.

 <IsAuthentcated />